 Students majoring in political science must complete core and elective requirements listed below for a minimum of 34 hours of which at least 15 must be earned at Southern Illinois University Carbondale.
 A minimum of three of these courses must be taken at the 400-level.
 A maximum of nine hours of Political Science 390 and 395 and three hours of Individualized Learning Program (ILP) may be counted toward the minimum of 34 hours.
 Students must complete the departmental exit survey as final graduation requirement for the major in political science.

 NOTE: A sample curriculum follows.
-For specific degree requirements consult the current SIUC Undergraduate Catalog, which can be viewed on-line along with transferable course equivalencies and other information at http://registrar.siuc.edu/catalog/undergraduatecatalog.html>.
+For specific degree requirements consult the current SIU Carbondale Undergraduate Catalog on-line at < http://registrar.siu.edu/catalog/undergraduatecatalog.html>.